DrillAviation/C_Cat_Grep/README.md

 - Support of the following flags: `-e`, `-i`, `-v`, `-c`, `-l`, `-n`
 - Only pcre or regex libraries can be used for regular expressions
 - The source, header and make files must be placed in the src/grep/ directory
-- The resulting executable file must be placed in the directory src/grep/ and named s21_grep
+- The resulting executable file must be placed in the directory src/grep/ and named my_grep

 ## Part 3.
 Bonus.
 Implementation of some grep utility flags